devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

 Great!
 Now install and set up macOS Big Sur as usual(This process will be required 14gb internet to download full Macos bigsur).
 When you are done be sure to read my post install guide.

  # MacOS BigSur Offline Installer from Windows and macOS:
- ### If you don't put the efi after making olarila .raw img, The system will take only 4 to 7mb until insallation. and You can put the efi after booting to the macOS using openocore configurator.

 - 1.Search and Download Olarila BigSur or Monterey .raw from [Here](https://www.olarila.com/topic/6278-hackintosh-and-macintosh-olarila-vanilla-images-macos/)the latest version of bigsur is 11.6.7 and for Monterey is 12.3.1
 - 2.Download etcher from [here](https://www.balena.io/etcher/)